 - Full compliance, or getting close to full compliance to the GDPR is especially hard and brutal on small businesses.
 Why: large companies can weather the GDPR preparation and upgrade storm.
 However, we don't think many small- and micro-businesses simply have the time, money, or resources to meet the new strict GDPR requirements.
 We worry about what will happen to them.

-- We had to complete a massive amount of extra initial work, testing, tweaking, etc., for zero initial rise in income.
+- We had to complete a massive amount of extra initial work, research, testing, tweaking, etc., for zero initial rise in income.

 - We've had to spend more on GDPR compliancy, security and website protection.